pourghadiriHossein/laravel/README.md

-# CRUD Mechanism For Categories In lravel
+# CRUD Mechanism For Categories In laravel

 ## Create CategoryAction file then Write Starter Structure
 ```bash